0install/0install/README.md

     $ eval `opam config env`
     $ opam install yojson xmlm ounit lwt extlib ssl ocurl obus

+(obus is optional; it is used on Linux to add support for D-BUS notifications, installing native packages using PackageKit, and using NetworkManager to check the network status before doing background updates)

 In the top-level directory, run:

     $ make && sudo make install